UPCOMING CLASSEs, WORKSHOPS, and events

 LOGISTICS

-This class does not include clay.
-Plan to purchase one of our studio clays prior to or on the first day of class.
+This class does not come with clay, you can purchase clay from us on the first day of class.
 You will need a basic tool kit which you can either purchase from our online store or on the first day of class.
 You are also welcome to bring your own tools!
 Your class comes with 8 hours of open studio time to come in and practice what you are learning in class.
 More details about open studio times and logistics during the first week of class.

 Instructor: Kelly Brothers